 When it comes to bass fishing the only boat that is better than a Jon boat is a bass boat.
 But a Jon boat has its own unique advantages when it has the correct set up.
 In this article we will show you how to set up your Jon boat to give you the best chance for success when bass fishing.

-So how do you set up a Jon boat for bass fishing?
 Start by attaching either permanent or removable rod holders to the side of the Jon boat.
 You can add a casting deck with enclosed storage or simply stow storage units for gear and livewells for your catch.
 Bass fishing is done in reduced light so attach nav lights to the boat.
 Ensure you have some form of manual propulsion for stealth, such as a paddle.
 Optional upgrades include pedestal seating and remote steering.

 Why Jon boats are great for bass fishing